 City Of Parañaque

-The City of Parañaque is a highly urbanized city located in the Fourth District of the National Capital Region in the Philippines.
-It is bordered on the north by Pasay, by Taguig to the northeast, Muntinlupa to the southeast, by Las Piñas to the southwest, and by Manila Bay to the west.
+Parañaque is bordered on the north by Pasay, by Taguig to the northeast, Muntinlupa to the southeast, by Las Piñas to the southwest, and by Manila Bay to the west.
+It is about 17 to 20 kilometers away from the City of Manila.

 In 1572, it was said that Parañaque was founded by the Agustinian Missionaries.
 Since its location is near to the sea, trading was common with the Chinese, Indonesians, Indians and Malayan merchants.
 Salt-making, fishing, planting rice, shoemaking, slipper-making, and weaving are the traditional livelihoods in the city.
 The aristocrats or the cabezas de barangay headed the community.